rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-gateway-instances.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you wish to create the Gateway Instance manually, see the section entitled
-"How to Set Up Internet Access for Servers without PublicNet or ServiceNet"
+"How to set up Internet access for servers without PublicNet or ServiceNet"
 within the :ref:`Building servers without PublicNet or ServiceNet
 <servicenet-publicnet-requirement>` section of this guide.